Aliases for STARD5 Gene

 GeneCards Summary for STARD5 Gene

 STARD5 (StAR Related Lipid Transfer Domain Containing 5) is a Protein Coding gene.
-Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Metabolism of steroid hormones.
-GO annotations related to this gene include lipid binding and bile acid binding.
-An important paralog of this gene is STARD4.
+Among its related pathways are Metabolism of steroid hormones and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Synthesis of bile acids and bile salts.
+Gene Ontology (GO) annotations related to this gene include lipid binding and bile acid binding.
+An important paralog of this gene is STARD6.

 UniProtKB/Swiss-Prot Summary for STARD5 Gene